Carlism: Borbón-Parma claim

-Carlos Hugo, Duke of Parma (8 April 1930 – 18 August 2010) was the elder son of Xavier.
-He was Carlist claimant from 1977 until his death.
+Carlos Hugo, Duke of Parma (8 April 1930 – 18 August 2010), was the elder son of Xavier.
+He was a Carlist claimant from 1977 until his death.
 After alienating many Carlists by his attempts to approach Franco (1965–1967), Carlos Hugo switched to a leftist Titoist, workers' self-management socialist movement.
 In 1979 he accepted Spanish citizenship from King Juan Carlos I and in 1980 he renounced his membership in the Partido Carlista, which he had created.
 Carlos Hugo had the support of a minority of Carlists including the Partido Carlista.
 He also excluded the Luxembourger branch of the family from Carlist succession due to unequal marriages by princes of that branch that were recognized as dynastic by the Grand Duke.